openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 The IP is for your openHAB server not the camera, and 54321 is the `serverPort` number that you specified in the bindings setup.
 If you find the snapshot is old, you can set the `gifPreroll` to a number above 0 and this forces the camera to keep updating the stored JPG in RAM.
 The ipcamera.jpg can also be cast, as most cameras can not directly cast their snapshots.
 + Use the `http://192.168.xxx.xxx:54321/snapshots.mjpeg` to request a stream of snapshots to be delivered in MJPEG format.
-See the streaming section for more info.
-+ Use the `updateGif` feature and use a `gifPreroll` value > 0.
++ Use the record GIF action and use a `gifPreroll` value > 0.
 This creates a number of snapshots in the FFmpeg output folder called snapshotXXX.jpg where XXX starts at 0 and increases each `pollTime`.
-This allows you to get a snapshot from an exact amount of time before, on, or after triggering the GIF to be created.
+This allows you to get a snapshot from an exact amount of time before, on, or after starting the record to GIF action.
 Handy for cameras which lag due to slow processors, or if you do not want a hand blocking the image when the door bell was pushed.
 These snapshots can be fetched either directly as they exist on disk, or via this URL format.
 `http://192.168.xxx.xxx:54321/snapshot0.jpg`